chapel-lang/chapel/doc/usingchapel/privatebugs.rst

 Private Issues Guidelines
 =========================

+If for any reason you are uncomfortable reporting your bug in a public setting, you may submit a private bug report.

 Private issues can be sent to the Cray Chapel team at:
 :disguise:`chapel_bugs@cray.com`

 When submitting a private bug report, please include the following information: